jbatteen/NataPOS/database.md

 - 'pay_period_type': str ('weekly', 'biweekly', 'bimonthly'), defaults to biweekly on instance spinup
 - 'current_pay_period': str (MM/DD/YY-MM/DD/YY), for weekly/biweekly, defaults to starting on the most recent sunday on instance spinup
 - 'pay_period_rollover': int (DD) for bimonthly pay period, pay period rolls over on the 1st and the pay_period_rolloverth, defaults to 15 on instance spinup
-- 'tax_types': list of str ('Sales', 'Alcohol') (not sure if we're using this field yet)

 ## employees (employees collection, 'type': 'user')
 - 'username': str (username for this system)
 - 'password': str (bcrypt hash of password)